Ballindalloch Castle is set within extensive formal gardens, woodlands and riverside meadows.

 Our three beautifully manicured formal gardens – the Rockery, the Courtyard Garden and the Walled Garden – are ideal places for taking a relaxing stroll amidst an abundance of colours and scents.
 The tree-lined avenues and numerous gravelled paths skirting the edges of the Castle gardens offer the chance to espy Red Squirrels, Roe Deer and other wildlife native to the Highlands.
 At harvest time, hay and silage making will be underway in the grass pastures close to the Castle, adding the chance to observe the operations of a working estate.

 The Speyside Way, one of Scotland’s famous long-distance footpaths, also runs through the Ballindalloch Estate, following the course of the old Great North of Scotland Railway line, once a vital artery connecting Speyside to the wider world.
-About a mile west of the Castle can be found Ballindalloch Station, beautifully preserved, and a little further on, Cragganmore Distillery, founded by the 4th Baronet, Sir George Macpherson-Grant, along with the distiller John Smith, in 1869.
+About a mile west of the Castle can be found Ballindalloch Station and a little further on Cragganmore Distillery, which was founded by the 3rd Baronet, Sir George Macpherson-Grant together with the distiller John Smith, in 1869.

 You can download .pdf versions of the latest maps of the Castle and Gardens and Castle Grounds below.